Does God sin since He is jealous, gets angry and kills?

 God Kills Wicked People And Sinning Christians

 Scripture also reveals that God will eventually cause everyone to die.
-When Adam sinned humanity left God, we did not leave God.
+When Adam sinned humanity left God.
+God did not leave us.
 The penalty of sin was death (Genesis 2:17; Romans 6:23).
 When Adam sinned everyone that would be born would be like Adam.
 That is, we would be sinners (Romans 3:23) and physically die (Romans 6:23).
 God as our creator has the right to establish the length of our days and our holy God decreed that if Adam sinned the human race would eventually physically die.

 God also kills people who become too sinful (Genesis 6:5, 7; Genesis 19:14).

 Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
 The LORD was sorry that He had made man on the earth, and He was grieved in His heart.
 The LORD said, “I will blot out man whom I have created from the face of the land, from man to animals to creeping things and to birds of the sky; for I am sorry that I have made them.”
 Genesis 6:5 (NASB)

 John 5:16 says that there is a sin that will cause us to die.
 Therefore, we can either die according to the days given us (Psalm 90:12) or we can commit some sin and die early.

 In summary, when we read a passage in the Bible that we may not understand, we must remember that the answer is almost always found in the character of God.
 The character of God gives us insight as to why He acts.
 We must remember that God loves the world (John 3:16; Romans 5:5).